 If you’re upside down on your loan, trading it in is unlikely to be the best course of action.
 Instead, consider selling your car to a private buyer, paying the loan down or refinancing it at a lower rate.

-Working with a private buyer, rather than a dealership, may help you sell your car for more.
-However, you will need to handle paying off your lender and transferring the title yourself.
-This is something the dealership usually does on your behalf, so it may be an added hassle.
+Working with a private buyer rather than a dealership may help you sell your car for more.
+However, you must handle paying off your lender and transferring the title yourself.
+Dealerships usually do this on your behalf, so it may be an added hassle.

 Paying down the loan may not be an option for most.
 But if your payments aren’t currently breaking the bank, set aside some extra money to break even.
 This way, trading your car in won’t involve rolling any remaining loan balance into your new auto loan.